My house shall be called a house of prayer for all peoples – Isaiah 56:7

 The following is a sampling of practices designed to make interfaith families feel welcome.
 In defining these practices, we have reached out in dialog with members of our community and other synagogues to define positions that are both inclusive and consistent with the letter and spirit of Conservative Judaism.

 - All children whose families want them to have a Jewish education are welcome in our religious school and may participate in all of its activities.
-We also sensitize our teachers and instruct them how to respond meaningfully to questions and situations that arise from children of intermarried couples.
+We also sensitize our teachers and instruct them how to respond meaningfully to questions and situations that arise from children of interfaith couples.

 - In times of need, our clergy are available for all interfaith family members.
 Many Jewish traditions are universal in their ability to provide comfort and support.

-Because no written policy or practice can account for the specific circumstances of every family, please speak with the Rabbi about your personal questions and accommodations that might be made.
+Because no policy or practice can account for the specific circumstances of every family, please speak with the Rabbi about your personal questions and accommodations that might be made.

 Wherever you find yourself in your personal and spiritual journey, our doors are open to you, as was the tent of our ancestors Abraham and Sarah — open on all sides to welcome travelers coming from all directions.